 Spectrophotometers can also be used to calibrate monitors.
 What’s the difference between the two?
 Unlike a colorimeter, a spectrophotometer has it’s own light source that can be used to make printer profiles.
 Spectrophotometers can do more.
 They also cost more.

 There is a difference between calibrating and characterizing devices.
 Calibrating a device is changing its state, like setting the brightness of a monitor.
 Characterizing a device is measuring and mapping the color capacity of a device or building an ICC profile to describe it.
 Most of the process of monitor ‘calibration’ is actually ‘characterization’.

 Calibrating and characterizing your monitor is a simple process.
 Use the profiling device and software of your choice.(I personally use X-Rite products.)

 Take these steps.

 Finally, confirm monitor calibration.
-View both synthetic test files (You can find many on my website.) and real world images (Bill Atkinson provides and excellent evaluation file on his website.).
+View both synthetic test files (You can find many on my website.) and real-world images (Bill Atkinson provides an excellent evaluation file on his website.).
 If grayscale ramps contain color casts or crosses, repeat the process.